Yokto13/mel/README.md

 Different searchers that can be used to implement the index for sampling negatives during training.
 - `brute_force_searcher.py` -- contains GPU based searcher (single and multi gpu).
 Very performant and precise.
 - `scann_searcher.py` -- Based on [ScaNN](https://github.com/google-research/google-research/tree/master/scann)
 performant but less precise.
-So far, we can put our index to a GPU so brute force is preferrable.
+So far, we can put our index to a GPU so brute force is preferable.
 Properly understanding [SOAR](https://research.google/blog/soar-new-algorithms-for-even-faster-vector-search-with-scann/) could give additional performance boost.
 - `faiss_searcher.py` -- currently not working well (maybe params are set horribly).